KaikaiZhao/HEp-2_cell_classification/README.md

 # HEp-2_cell_classification
-This repository is my research experience on medical image analysis.
-Specially, this work is to classify HEp-2 cell, i.e. Laryngeal cancer classification.
+This repository includes my research on medical image analysis.
+Specifically, this work is to classify HEp-2 cell, i.e. Laryngeal cancer classification.

 Our experiments were conducted on two competition datasets: ICPR2012 and ICPR2014 competition.
 All images in these two datasets are divided into two parts: positive and intermediate, as shown in the following figure.
 More specifically, the training and test sets contain (721, 734) and (10877, 2719) images respectively.